michaelaerni/interpolation_robustness/README.md

 from the command line.

-Due to the way the CUDA dependency is implemented in jaxlib/XLA, the following workaround is required in order to have JAX run on a GPU.
+Due to the way the CUDA dependency is implemented in jaxlib/XLA, the following workaround is required to run JAX on a GPU.

-1. Make sure the Conda environemnt is enabled.
+1. Make sure the Conda environment is enabled.
-2. Mimic the expeted CUDA install directory structure by performing `mkdir -p "${CONDA_PREFIX}/cuda/nvvm/libdevice/" && ln -s "${CONDA_PREFIX}/lib/libdevice.10.bc" "${CONDA_PREFIX}/cuda/nvvm/libdevice/"` from the command line.
+2. Mimic the expected CUDA install directory structure by performing `mkdir -p "${CONDA_PREFIX}/cuda/nvvm/libdevice/" && ln -s "${CONDA_PREFIX}/lib/libdevice.10.bc" "${CONDA_PREFIX}/cuda/nvvm/libdevice/"` from the command line.
    This essentially links the libdevice library installed by CONDA